Magic Adventures of Mumfie: Critical reception

 During its original run, Britt Allcroft's Magic Adventures of Mumfie received positive reviews from critics.
 The Chicago Tribune called the show "a moving work of art", while the New York Daily News described the show as "gentle, smart and beautifully animated".

 Video game

-An edutainment game based on animated series of same name, was released for the Sega Pico in 1995 and was developed and published by Konami.
+An edutainment game based on the animated series of the same name, was released for the Konami Picno in 1995 and was developed and published by Konami.